slarmoo/.github/profile/essentials/gitHub/gitHub.md

 For all of the above reasons, it is required that you use GitHub for your startup project.
 Additionally, you must use it consistently and frequently.

-⚠ **IMPORTANT**: **It is a prerequisite for all deliverables that you have at least 10 commits evenly spread across the assignment period for the deliverable.**
+> [!IMPORTANT] > **It is a prerequisite for all deliverables that you have at least 10 commits evenly spread across the assignment period for the deliverable.**

 If you do not have the required number of commits, or if they are all clustered in a single burst of activity, then you will need to justify the discrepancy before the deliverable will be accepted.